uli28/ng-dev/Labs/L6-State/readme.md

 - Implement a stateful loading service

-- Implement an [HttpInterceptor](https://angular.io/guide/http#intercepting-requests-and-responses) to toggle the loading service.
+- Implement an [HttpInterceptor](https://angular.io/guide/http#intercepting-requests-and-responses) to toggle a loading service that is used to show a loading indicator.
 Keep in mind that there could be multiple request at the same time.